amirmasoudabdol/Bilbo/docs/doxygen/Classes/structsam_1_1_policy_chain.md

-**Note**:
+!!! note "Note"

     * this is probably a better implementation but for now, I'll stay with the one above to get around the stopping condition implementation
     * I'm not sure if I need this one